guilhermeferreira/cpp-test/README.md

 Fuzzing allows the creation of many random inputs to check if the program crashes.

-We use American Fuzzy Lop (AFL) to fuzzing.
+We use American Fuzzy Lop (AFL) for application fuzzing.
 This tools requires intrumentation of the source code in order to properly work.
 The instrumentation is done by the AFL compiler wrappers, afl-gcc and afl-g++.

 After the program is instrumented, we run it with AFL fuzzer (afl-fuzz).